AndrewstheBuilder/Leet-Code-Intuitions/Graph.md

         return True
 ```

-3. 207: Course Schedule - Using DFS to get order of courses to take and making sure there are no cycles
+3. 207: Course Schedule - Using DFS to get order of courses to take and making sure there are no cycles.
+We are doing topological sort
 ```python
 '''
 The plan + some methods I tried.
 I ended up needing hints and realized it needs to be topological sort.